mechmotum/mechmotum.github.io/content/pages/guide.rst

 - have us read something (a paper) we could review (journal club)
 - watch and discuss a video
 - invite a speaker
-- play a game
 - practice your colloquia or conference talks
-- bicycle-themed stand-up
 - etc.

 Members are expected to attend and participate regularly.
 It's fine to miss a meeting here and there, but avoid making that regular.
 If the meetings are not useful to you, please be proactive about helping us make them useful for all.

-The MC position rotates approximately every quarter.
+The MC position rotates approximately every semester.
 See the `MC Guide`_ for instructions on being the MC.

 .. _MC Guide: {filename}/pages/guide-mc-lab-meetings.rst